Updated: 27th February 2018

 To see the most recent updates to this page see the Blog Update page.

 Beyond: Chapter 1 is the first in a season of free updates in the third season of Elite: Dangerous with content being available (where applicable) for both the base game and Horizons expansion.
-It will go into Beta on the 25th January 2018 (PC & Mac only) and will be open to both owners of the original release and of the Horizons season of expansions.
-In the weeks proceeding the Beta it will eventually be fully released on all other formats.
+It went into Beta on the 25th January 2018 (PC & Mac only) and is available to both owners of the original release and of the Horizons season of expansions.
+You can see the trailer for it below or the official patch notes here.

 + = Horizons only content